BanterBoy/BanterBoy.github.io/_posts/2020-08-27-Unwanted-Parcels.md

 # <i class="fas fa-graduation-cap" aria-hidden="true" style="color: white; margin-right:5px;"></i> Lessons Learnt

- + My son now has more respect for his privacy and the fact that he is in control.<br>
+  <i class="fas fa-lightbulb" aria-hidden="true" style="font-size:12px; color: white; margin-right:5px;"></i>My son now has more respect for his privacy and the fact that he is in control.<br>
- + He has learnt that the advantages of 2FA would have meant he would immediately be notified should anyone attempt to access his account, which would in turn have prevented anyone from spending his money for him.<br>
+  <i class="fas fa-lightbulb" aria-hidden="true" style="font-size:12px; color: white; margin-right:5px;"></i>He has learnt that the advantages of 2FA would have meant he would immediately be notified should anyone attempt to access his account, which would in turn have prevented anyone from spending his money for him.<br>
- + His password choices are more sensible and he is no longer sharing them with other accounts.<br>
+  <i class="fas fa-lightbulb" aria-hidden="true" style="font-size:12px; color: white; margin-right:5px;"></i>His password choices are more sensible and he is no longer sharing them with other accounts.<br>
- + He also sees the benefit of better password management and the ease of 2FA.<br>
+  <i class="fas fa-lightbulb" aria-hidden="true" style="font-size:12px; color: white; margin-right:5px;"></i>He also sees the benefit of better password management and the ease of 2FA.<br>
- + I believe he also now checks his emails more frequently than every 2 months.
+  <i class="fas fa-lightbulb" aria-hidden="true" style="font-size:12px; color: white; margin-right:5px;"></i>I believe he also now checks his emails more frequently than every 2 months.

 {: .text-right}
 <span style="font-size:11px;"><a href="#"><i class="fas fa-caret-up" aria-hidden="true" style="color: white; margin-right:5px;"></i>Back to Top</a></span>